Bloomstack/bench/README.md

 - This is an opinionated setup so it is best to setup on a blank server.
 - Works on Ubuntu 16.04+, CentOS 7+, Debian 8+
-- You may have to install Python 2.7 (eg on Ubuntu 16.04+) by running `apt-get install python-minimal`
+- You may have to install Python 3.6 (e.g., on Ubuntu 16.04+) by running `apt-get install python3-minimal`
 - You may also have to install build-essential and python-setuptools by running `apt-get install build-essential python-setuptools`
 - This script will install the pre-requisites, install bench and setup an ERPNext site
 - Passwords for Frappe Administrator and MariaDB (root) will be asked